bawee/bwast/README.md

 Allows:

-	* Allows subregion of genbank or fasta file to be specified after filename (start..stop)
+* A subregion of genbank or fasta file to be specified after filename (start..stop)
-	* Allows loading of files into Artemis Comparison Tool (ACT) - act must be on your PATH (-a option)
+* Automated loading of the sequences and comparison into the Artemis Comparison Tool (ACT) - act must be on your PATH (-a option)
-	* Can take in infinite number of input sequences, depending on memory available
+* An infinite number of input sequences, depending on memory available

 Requires:

-* Requires files to have recognisable suffixes (i.e. gb, gbk, fa, fas, fna, fasta, emb, embl)
+* Files to have recognisable suffixes (i.e. gb, gbk, fa, fas, fna, fasta, emb, embl)
-* Requires files to be present or sym-linked in current directory
+* Files to be present or sym-linked in current directory (i.e. NO relative/absolute paths to files)
+* Properly formatted genbank/embl files (According to biopython requirements)

 Produces:

-* Produces fasta version of genbank/embl file
+* Fasta version of genbank/embl file supplied
-* Produces blast tab delimited (-outfmt 6) output with blast options specified
+* Blast tab delimited (-outfmt 6) output with blast options used, in the filename
-* Produces genbank/embl/fasta of subregion, if coordinates given
+* A new genbank/embl/fasta file of a specified subregion, if coordinates were given

 Examples